ftnt-cse/soc_simulator/README.md

 The prerequisite will be executed first:
 - Connectors verification, each required connector will be checked, it has to be installed, configured and set to Default.
-- The associated playbooks will be uploaded to the FortiSIEM instance
+- The associated playbooks will be uploaded to the FortiSOAR instance
 - Users creation in FortiSOAR (optional)
-- Syslogs sent to a SIEM server (optional)

 The Environment requires a FortiGate to be used as a response enforcement point.